-- To display representative tree species from the temperate world for the purpose of:

-- (a) Education about the plant world;

-- (b) Horticultural information;

-- (c) Amenity and visual appeal;

-- (d) Research and scientific advancement.

-- 14.1 Trees planted in the areas designated as geographic areas on the Existing Site Features map (Figure 8.1, Page 10) shall be native to the global geographic region that these areas represent: - Comment: The regions represented are North America, Asia, Europe and the Southern Hemisphere. - 14.2 All trees shall be identified and their general condition and probable life expectancy noted. - 14.3 A Sustainable and Healthy Tree Plan shall be prepared for the entire Gardens listing potential replacement species and planting sites.
+Objective: 14 To display representative tree species from the temperate world for the purpose of: (a) Education about the plant world; (b) Horticultural information: (c) Amenity and visual appeal; (d) Research and scientific advancement.
+Policies: 14.1 Trees planted in the areas designated as geographic areas on the Existing Site Features map (Figure 8.1, Page 10) shall be native to the global geographic region that these areas represent: Comment: The regions represented are North America, Asia, Europe and the Southern Hemisphere.
+14.2 All trees shall be identified and their general condition and probable life expectancy noted.
+14.3 A Sustainable and Healthy Tree Plan shall be prepared for the entire Gardens listing potential replacement species and planting sites.
 Comment: Council, with its adoption of the Hagley Park/Botanic Gardens Master Plan on 16 August 2007, included in that operative plan Project 9 (Sustainable and Healthy Tree Plan) to ensure the maintenance of sustainable and healthy trees for up to twenty years for Hagley Park and the Gardens, which links with city-wide tree policies and tree renewable programmes that are underway or being developed.

-- 14.4 Species or cultivars already present in the Gardens shall not be duplicated, except where required for specific plant. - 14.5 Immature duplicate specimens (where there are several examples) that can be shifted will be removed from the Gardens.

-To ensure that all commemorative planting in the Gardens is planned and conforms to Gardens objectives and policies.
+14.4 Species or cultivars already present in the Gardens shall not be duplicated, except where required for specific plant.
+14.5 Immature duplicate specimens (where there are several examples) that can be shifted will be removed from the Gardens Objective: 15 To ensure that all commemorative planting in the Gardens is planned and conforms to Gardens objectives and policies.
+Policies.
+All commemorative planting shall be in accordance with the goals, objectives 15.1 and policies outlined for specific vegetation areas and in the Sustainable and Healthy Tree Plan.

-- All commemorative planting shall be in accordance with the goals, objectives and policies outlined for specific vegetation areas and in the Sustainable and Healthy Tree Plan. - 15.2 Commemorative planting in the Gardens shall be restricted to that undertaken by Heads of State.
+15.2 Commemorative planting in the Gardens shall be restricted to that undertaken by Heads of State.

-To ensure that all trees are in safe condition, well maintained and are not causing damage to significant structures or services or inhibiting the growth of more desirable specimens.

-- 16.1 Trees shall be grown and maintained to represent as near as possible their normal character and form, unless they need to be grown in a highly stressed situation or manicured for specific scientific, amenity or educational reasons or retained for conservation objectives. - 16.2 Trees may be removed from the Gardens in the following situations in conformity with the goals, objectives and policies of this plan.
+Objective: 16 To ensure that all trees are in safe condition, well maintained and are not causing damage to significant structures or services or inhibiting the growth of more desirable specimens.
+Policies: 16.1 Trees shall be grown and maintained to represent as near as possible their normal character and form, unless they need to be grown in a highly stressed situation or manicured for specific scientific, amenity or educational reasons or retained for conservation objectives.
+16.2 Trees may be removed from the Gardens in the following situations in conformity with the goals, objectives and policies of this plan.
 The Gardens management has delegated authority for the removal of trees.
 (Note: The Council will publicise decisions to remove exceptional specimens before doing so.
 When rare or unusual plan material is to be removed it will be propagated and new specimens grown on prior to removal).

-Situations where trees may be removed, subject to this plan's goals, objectives and policies:

-- The tree is dead, dying or diseased. - The tree is a danger to public safety. - The tree is suppressing or inhibiting growth of more desirable specimen trees or other vegetation of greater interest to the public. - The tree is a poor specimen or unsuited to the site and needs to be removed in order that the area is replanted with trees that will make better specimens. - The species is unnecessarily duplicated elsewhere in the Gardens. - The tree interferes with essential public utilities. - The tree is obstructing the water flow in any drainage system, watercourse, stream or river. - The tree has outgrown its location or site and is causing serious damage to buildings or property, public or privately owned.
+Situations where trees may be removed, subject to this plan's goals, objectives and policies: The tree is dead, dying or diseased.
+The tree is a danger to public safety.
+The tree is suppressing or inhibiting growth of more desirable specimen trees or other vegetation of greater interest to the public.
+The tree is a poor specimen or unsuited to the site and needs to be removed in order that the area is replanted with trees that will make better specimens.
+The species is unnecessarily duplicated elsewhere in the Gardens.
+The tree is obstructing the water flow in any drainage system, watercourse, stream or river.
+The tree has outgrown its location or site and is causing serious damage to buildings or property, public or privately owned.